ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Two cases should be always considered

 * **ensure that your code or its individual components do the right thing**.
 It is therefore highly recommended that you implement unittests for your code as much as you can (and want).
-This will ensure the integrit of your diagnostic code.
-If you get used to it to implement unittests on a regular basis, you will find out that you will probably write faster and better code with testing.
+This will ensure the integrity of your diagnostic code.
+If you get used to implementing unittests on a regular basis, you will find out that you will probably write faster and better code with testing.
 More details on how you can implement unittests is given either in the `tests` directory of the ESMValTool or can be also found in the documentation of the corresponding `unittest <https://docs.python.org/2/library/unittest.html>`_ python package.
 Please look there or in the `tests` directory for examples how to implement unittests for python code.

 * **set up a test for the entire diagnostic**.
 This test can be as complicated as you like.
 A template is provided that helps you to facilitate the test integration.
 This basic testing template will run your diagnostic with sample data and check if the diagnostic produces appropriate output files like you would expect.
 Based on these basic tests, you can then further implement new tests that check e.g. that specific results have been produced that you expect from the diagnostic with predefined input data.
-For this, the dummy data used for the testing can have different chanracteristics.
+For this, the dummy data used for the testing can have different characteristics.
 Details are provided in the documentation of the `dummydata <https://github.com/pygeo/dummydata>`_ package.

 To implement a test for a new diagnostic only a few steps are required, which are described in the following